iodigital-com/SecretSanta/docker/README-docker.md

 Getting started:
 ----------------
-To start the docker environment, simly issue the following command.
+To start the docker environment, simply issue the following command.

 ```
 > docker-compose -d up